 I was growing up in San Jose in a Vietnamese household.
 My world, domestically, was all about Vietnamese people.
 But then I had to venture out, to go to school, and I watched American movies and TV shows in my free time.
 So that was my exposure to American culture.
 It was a very bifurcated kind of existence, and I think that was actually very common for people of my generation.
 We had to live in these two worlds.
 Our parents and our grandparents were not living in the American world — they were trying to avoid it as much as they could.

 I was intimately familiar with the Vietnamese world, but at the same time I was also intimately familiar with the English-language world.
 So no matter where I was, I couldn't help but bring that other world with me.
 Of course I would understand the customs, the history my parents were trying to relay to me.
 But at the same time I would also look at them as if they were foreign, because I couldn't help but see them through the eyes of what I imagined the American world to be.

 Viet Thanh Nguyen's comments have been edited and condensed.

-Music to close the show: "Một cõi đi về," composed by Trịnh Công Sơn, performed by Diva Viet.
+Music to close the interview: "Một cõi đi về" composed by Trịnh Công Sơn, performed by Diva Viet.